 A foul is awarded if the ball touches from the armpit down, which deems it handball.
-Although there is so much confusion surrounding the use of a shoulder during a game as it’s not clear where the point of contact is.
+Although there is so much confusion surrounding using a shoulder during a game as it’s not clear where the point of contact is.

-This is because of the ruling stating that no player can touch the ball with a hand or arm.
+This is because the ruling states that no player can touch the ball with a hand or arm.

-The fact that is, it can be so close to calling whether a player has used their shoulder or arm regarding whether it is a foul or not.
-Hence why most players try to avoid doing it at all.
+It can be so close to calling whether a player has used their shoulder or arm regarding whether it is a foul, hence why most players try to avoid doing it.

-Ultimately it will be up to the match referee to decide if it is a foul or not and if they believe that contact was made with the arm rather than the shoulder.
+Ultimately it will be up to the game referee to decide if it is a foul or not and if they believe that contact was made with the arm rather than the shoulder.

-To clear this up, there are several reasons as to why it could be considered an offense if a ball is deemed to touch the arm/hand:
+To clear this up, there are several reasons why it could be considered an offense if a ball is deemed to touch the arm/hand:

-A player touches the ball deliberately with their arm or hand and this includes moving the arm towards the ball.
+A player touches the ball deliberately with their arm or hand, including moving the arm towards the ball.

 - Gaining control of the ball with the use of an arm or hand.

-- Scores a goal in the opposition’s net.
+- They score a goal in the opposition’s net.

 - If using an arm creates a goal-scoring opportunity

-In the game of soccer, using your shoulder is not considered handball.
-This only happens when it is clear that the ball has in fact touched the player’s arm or hand, not the shoulder.
+In soccer, using your shoulder is not considered a handball.
+This only happens when it is clear that the ball has touched the player’s arm or hand, not the shoulder.

-There is nothing in the FIFA rule book that states it is an offense for a player to use their shoulder during a match.
+There is nothing in the FIFA rule book that states it is an offense for a player to use their shoulder during a game.

 Can You Score a Goal With Your Shoulder?